dlindem/zotero-wikibase/configuration.md

 Creator names, or any 'string' (literal string value) property you specify are prepared for entity reconciliation using OpenRefine.
 Reconciliation results from Wikidata and/or from your own Wikibase (that makes sense if the entities you want to find already exist on your Wikibase) are accepted for re-feeding your Wikibase.

-Identifiers (ISBN, ISSN, OCLC, and what you specify that my occur in the EXTRA field) are normalized and linked using 'external-id' properties.
+Identifiers (the Zotero Item ID, ISBN, ISSN, OCLC, and what you specify that my occur in the EXTRA field) are normalized and linked using 'external-id' properties.

 # Installation and Configuration